-Based on these considerations, we used the base model with an adjusted $F{40\%}$ harvest rate for the author's recommended 2007 ABC of 63,800 t.
+Based on these considerations, we used the base model with an adjusted $F{40\%}$ harvest rate for the author's recommended 2009 ABC of 43,270 t.
 The elements of risk-aversion in this recommendation relative to using the point estimate of the model and the maximum permissible F{ABC} are the following: 1) fixing trawl catchability at 1.0; 2) applying a more conservative harvest rate than the maximum permissible F{ABC} .
-These risk-averse elements reduce the recommended ABC to approximately 64% of the model point estimate.

-In 2008, the ABC based an adjusted $F{40\%}$ harvest rate is 76,960 t (Table 1.20).
-The OFL in 2007 is 87,220 t, and the OFL in 2008 if the recommended ABC is taken in 2008 is 105,490 t.
+These risk-averse elements reduce the recommended ABC to approximately 54% of the model point estimate.
+In 2010, the ABC based an adjusted $F{40\%}$ harvest rate is 67,701 t (Table 1.21).
+The OFL in 2009 is 58,592 t, and the OFL in 2010 if the recommended ABC is taken in 2009 is 90,916 t.

 To evaluate the probability that the stock will drop below the $B{20\%}$ threshold, we projected the stock forward for five years and removed catches based on the spawning biomass in each year and the author's recommended fishing mortality schedule.
 This projection incorporates uncertainty in stock status, uncertainty in the estimate of $B{20\%}$, and variability in future recruitment.
-We then sampled from the likelihood of future spawning biomass using Markov chain Monte Carlo (MCMC) (Fig. 1.24).
+We then sampled from the likelihood of future spawning biomass using Markov chain Monte Carlo (MCMC) (Fig. 1.25).
 A chain of 1,000,000 samples was thinned by selecting every 200th sample.
-Analysis of the thinned MCMC chain indicates that probability of the stock dropping below $B{20\%}$ will be less than 1% in all years.
+Analysis of the thinned MCMC chain indicates that probability of the stock dropping below $B{20\%}$ will be highest in 2009 with a probability of 0.12, but drops to less than 1% in subsequent years.